ruthrootz/c-sharp-interview-prep/README.md

     - [ ] ref vs. out
     - [ ] what are extension metheods?
     - [ ] what are generics?
+    - [ ] list the accessibility modifiers
+    - [ ] what is a virtual method?
+    - [ ] value vs. reference types
     - [ ] does C# support multiple inheretence? if not, what's a work-around for that?
     - [ ] what is boxing and unboxing?
     - [ ] what are partial classes?